Naraenda/RGlasses/README.md

 1. Ensure your model already has been texture atlased.
 2. Add the glasses to your mesh and merge them with CATS Blender Tool.
 3. Edit your atlasses for the frame of the glasses.
 You might want to peek at the UV mapping to see how everything is placed.
-    - Optionally, if already are using emmision en alpha textures, you can also move the UV maps from the LEDs.
+    - Optionally, if already are using emmision and alpha textures, you can also move the UV maps from the LEDs.
 If you do it like this, you won't need any extra materials at all and **have no performance impact!**
 4. Scale and move the UV coordinates from the glasses to fit the part of the texture you just made.
 5. Export everything to Unity, and do the animations.
 See step 4 from the Unity guide.